We look forward to showing you Velaris, but first we'd like to know a little bit about you.

 By combining score interpretation, trend analysis, segmentation, and visualization, NPS data becomes a powerful tool for understanding customer sentiment and driving meaningful improvements.

 Promoters are your most satisfied customers and a key driver of growth.
 The goal is to strengthen the relationship and turn their positive sentiment into advocacy.
 This starts with acknowledging their feedback and showing appreciation.
-From there, you can encourage them to share reviews, participate in case studies, or refer others.
-When nurtured properly, Promoters become long-term champions of your product.

-Passives are neutral customers who are not dissatisfied, but also not fully convinced of your product’s value.
-They represent a significant opportunity for improvement.
-The focus should be on understanding what is holding them back and identifying areas where their experience can be enhanced.
+To grasp that opportunity, put effort into understanding what is holding them back and identify areas where their experience can be enhanced.
 Targeted engagement, incentives, better onboarding, or highlighting underused features can help move them toward becoming Promoters.

 Detractors require immediate attention, as they are at the highest risk of churn.
 The priority is to acknowledge their concerns, understand the root cause, and take clear steps to resolve the issue.
-Responding quickly and with empathy can help rebuild trust.
-While not every Detractor can be recovered, addressing their feedback proactively can significantly reduce churn and improve overall customer sentiment.

 Automation starts with choosing the right moments to collect feedback.
 Instead of sending surveys randomly, identify key touchpoints in the customer journey where feedback will be most relevant.
-This could include after onboarding, following a support interaction, during product adoption milestones, or ahead of renewal periods.
-Targeting these moments ensures feedback is timely and meaningful.

 Once touchpoints are defined, automation can be built around them.
 Triggers can be based on time (e.g. 30 days after onboarding) or behavior (e.g. after a support ticket is closed or a feature is used).
-Workflows ensure that surveys are sent consistently without manual effort, reducing the risk of missed opportunities to gather feedback.

-Collecting feedback is only part of the process.
-Automating follow-ups ensures that responses are acknowledged and acted on.
 For example, Promoters can receive thank-you messages or advocacy requests, while Detractors can trigger alerts for immediate intervention.
-This helps teams respond quickly and consistently without relying on manual tracking.
+With automation, teams can respond with fast and consistent messaging and action.

 Scale feedback collection

-Automation allows Customer Success teams to collect feedback across a large customer base without increasing workload.
-By standardizing surveys, triggers, and follow-ups, teams can maintain quality while scaling their efforts.
+By standardizing surveys, triggers, and follow-ups, especially with the help of AI, teams can maintain quality while scaling their efforts.
 This ensures that feedback is continuously collected, analyzed, and acted on as the business grows.

 To maximize the impact of your NPS surveys, it’s essential to integrate the insights you gain into your broader Customer Success strategy.
 This ensures that feedback translates into actionable improvements across your organization.
 Here’s how to effectively incorporate NPS data into your Customer Success efforts: